sedostheatre/sedos.co.uk/input/shows/2023-sondheim-on-sondheim.md

 title: Sondheim on Sondheim
 year: "2023"
 authors: Music and Lyrics by STEPHEN SONDHEIM
-authors2: Conceived and Originally Directed by JAMES LAPINE
+authors2: Conceived and directed on Broadway by JAMES LAPINE
 subtitle: An intimate look at the Father of the Modern Musical, featuring new arrangements of his most beloved work
 showtimes: